Chrissy-Morgan/PHP-Webshell-DeObfuscator/README.md

 # PHP-Webshell-DeObfuscator

-A Tool written in python to help de-obfuscate the $GLOBALS type malware.
+A Tool written in Python to help de-obfuscate the $GLOBALS type malware.

+Will work on malware: hexedglobals.3793 | Kidslug | php.obfuscated! | php.malware.GLOBALS.003 | php.malware.GLOBALS.004

+# How does it work
 The first part of the script will take the alphabet and will match it to the relevant number within the code.
 Thanks to @iamrasting for his help on this part.
-The remainder of the code will deobfuscate a file entered and produce the file output.txt after it has deobfuscated and removed strings not required.
+The remainder of the code will deobfuscate a file entered and produce the file output.txt after it has been processed.

-Will work on malware: hexedglobals.3793 | Kidslug | php.obfuscated! | php.malware.GLOBALS.003 | php.malware.GLOBALS.004

 ## Instructions: